-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Radial keratotomy, LASIK surgery, and other low vision aids Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures Preventive and diagnostic services are covered as described in the Dental Services section of the Medical Benefits Chart in Chapter 4 of this Evidence of Coverage .
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television $\checkmark$ Private room in a hospital ✓ Covered only when medically necessary.
+Radial keratotomy, LASIK surgery, and other low vision aids ✓ Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies $\checkmark$ Routine chiropractic care ✓ Manual manipulation of the spine to correct a subluxation is covered.
 Routine foot care ✓ Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to Original Medicare standards √
+Services considered not reasonable and necessary, according to Original Medicare standards $\checkmark$